 3T Sugar in the Raw

 1. Preheat your oven to 375*.
-Line muffin tin with liners, then spray the liners lightly with aerosol coconut oil.
+Line muffin tin with liners.
 In a large bowl combine the butter and vanilla sugar vigorously with a whisk.
 Add in the lemon zest if using and whisk until light.
 This will take a few minutes, you can also use an electric mixer if you prefer.

 2. Whisk in eggs, one at a time incorporating fully after each.
 Whisk in the vanilla and almond extracts, the baking powder and salt.

-4. Spray your cookie scoop lightly with the coconut oil.
-Fill each muffin liner with a heaping cookie scoop full of the velvety batter.
+4. Fill each muffin liner with a heaping cookie scoop full of the velvety batter.
 Sprinkle the Sugar in the Raw using about 1/2-3/4t for each muffin.

 * Vanilla sugar can be made by placing used vanilla bean pods into a container of white sugar for about a week.
 You can continue to use the same pods as long as they are fragrant (years).